Murder of Ann Heron: Subsequent developments

 In 2020, an investigator, named Jen Jarvie, claimed that she had identified a man named Michael Benson, who died in 2011, as a "viable suspect".
 Jarvie had contacted the daughter of Peter Heron over Facebook in 2016 offering help investigating the case.
 After watching the October 1990 edition of Crimewatch which featured the murder, she concluded that the killer must have been a prolific offender and burglar.
 She watched the next month's episode and saw that Hampshire Police were searching for Leeds man Michael Benson, who had escaped from prison using his wife's blue Ford Orion.
 She concluded that the man fitted her profile of the killer.

 Benson was described as a violent criminal with a strong criminal history of robbery, burglary and assault with a shotgun, and another with a carving knife.
 However, Durham Constabulary investigated the alleged links to Michael Benson and found that there was no evidence to place Benson in the area at the time of the murder, and also revealed that they were "all but certain" Benson was living abroad at the time of the attack.
 Detectives also have DNA samples from Benson's family members to compare to the crime scene evidence.
 In May 2022 Durham Constabulary ruled out a connection to Benson, stating that he "is not and never has been a suspect".
 Durham Constabulary also voluntarily referred itself to the Independent Office for Police Conduct in response to allegations against them.

-In a 2022 Channel 5 documentary on the murder, Durham Constabulary revealed that Peter Heron was still a suspect in the case.
+In a 2022 Channel 5 documentary on the murder, Durham Constabulary revealed that Peter Heron, along with various unnamed individuals was still a suspect in the case.